gems-uff/noworkflow/README.md

 ```
 The visualization tool shows the evolution history, the trial information, an activation graph.
 It is also possible to compare different trials in the visualization tool.

+An activation graph can be changed into definition graph that visualizes the structure of a trial, showing the hierarchical relationships of code constructs.

 The visualization tool requires Flask to be installed.
 To install Flask, you can run
 ```bash